briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 21. _(u)_ "Lowest floor" means the lowest floor of the lowest enclosed area, including basement.
-An unfinished or flood-resistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building’s lowest floor, provided that such enclosure is built in accordance with the applicable design requirements specified in this chapter for enclosures below the lowest floor.
+An unfinished or flood-resistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor, provided that such enclosure is built in accordance with the applicable design requirements specified in this chapter for enclosures below the lowest floor.